khanhduytran0/LiveContainer/README.md

 # LiveContainer
 Run unsigned iOS app without actually installing it!
-- Allows you to install unlimited apps (10 apps limit of free developer account do not apply here!)
+- Allows you to install unlimited apps (10 apps limit of free developer account do not apply here!), have multiple versions of an app installed and multiple data containers.
 - Codesigning is entirely bypassed (requires JIT), no need to sign your apps before installing.

 ## Compatibility